Before Godzilla: Mighty Joe Young (1949), The Beast from 20,000 Fathoms, Them!

 The somber, uneasy tone continues throughout, as the culprits are revealed to be giant ants irradiated by the Trinity atomic bomb test at nearby Alamogordo.
 The ants are played by props and models rather than stop-motion, and even though they look a little goofy, that makes them no less ominous a presence thanks to the conviction of Gordon Douglas’s direction.
 Them! effectively turns into a procedural as the surviving cop and a group of scientists race to stop the ants from spreading out of the desert and around the globe - the revelation that the queen ants can fly, accompanied by a fantastic scene where one bursts out of its hiding place on a cargo ship to attack the crew, raises the stakes nicely.
 In practice, the ants don’t make it farther than Los Angeles, where the main characters embark on a search-and-destroy mission against a nest deep in the city’s sewers.

 There are a few notable aspects Them! has in common with The Beast from 20,000 Fathoms beyond the basic genre and a mastery of shadowy, film noir-ish cinematography.
-Both films feature heroic scientists among the main ensemble characters at a time when positive portrayals of scientists and science in general wasn’t something to take for granted.
-A positive portrayal of scientists and science in general within fifties genre films isn’t something to take for granted.
+Both films feature heroic scientists among the main ensemble characters at a time when positive portrayals of scientists and science in general weren’t something to take for granted.
 For instance, 1951’s The Thing from Another World, one of the earliest and most acclaimed of the fifties alien invasion films, depicts scientists as amoral opportunists who would gladly condemn humanity to destruction in the name of research.

 In comparison with the likes of The Thing from Another World, both The Beast from 20,000 Fathoms and Them! portray their scientist characters in a positive light.
 And the two films share at least one welcome similarity with The Thing from Another World, namely that their female leads are depicted as proactive, competent professionals who actively contribute to the plot rather than stand on the sidelines as a damsel in distress - also not something to take for granted in fifties b-movies.